Wright takes over late, Colorado beats No. 4 Oregon 74-65

 Tyler Bey added 15 points and grabbed 14 rebounds as the Buffaloes (12-2, 1-0 Pac-12) improved to 9-0 all-time against the Ducks (11-3, 0-1) in Boulder.

-Now that’s a record hard to imagine.
-Wright can’t explain it, nor can Oregon coach Dana Altman.

-”It’s just one of those things they have a good team,” said Altman, whose team was 3 of 18 from 3-point range. ”One of the best home courts.
-It’s a tough place to play.”

-Colorado moved to 2-1 against ranked teams this season, which includes a win over Dayton in Chicago on Dec.
-21 and a loss to then-No. 2 Kansas on Dec.
-7. Colorado is now 19-32 under coach Tad Boyle versus teams in the AP Top 25 since he took over in 2010-11.
+Colorado also moved to 2-1 against ranked teams this season.
+The Buffaloes are 19-32 under coach Tad Boyle versus teams in the AP Top 25 since he took over in 2010-11.
 He accounts for 30% of Colorado’s 63 wins over ranked opponents since 1949-50.

-”This is a special team,” Boyle said. ”We have great kids in that locker room.
-It’s a special group.”

 Colorado built a 15-point lead early in the second half on an alley-oop, fast-break dunk by Bey.
 But Oregon began to steadily chip away.

-Bey had a big block of Anthony Mathis with 4:34 remaining, but was given a technical foul for taunting.
-Mathis made both free throws to make it 57-53.
-Wright hit a 3-pointer to restore some breathing room.
+Bey had a big block with 4:34 remaining, but was given a technical foul for taunting.
+Anthony Mathis made both free throws to make it 57-53.
+Wright hit a 3-pointer to restore some breathing room and then took over down the stretch.
+He also had eight assists.

-”Got the crowd back into it.
-We needed that,” Boyle said. ”Big players make big plays.”

-The noise was at a frenzied level despite the students being on winter break, and the fans ran onto the court after the final buzzer.

 The Ducks had their five-game winning streak halted on a night when they struggled at times to run their offense.